-Miriam was the elder sister of Moses.
+According to the Book of Exodus, Miriam was the elder sister of Moses.
 Along with him and her brother Aaron, she was sent by God to help bring Israel out of Egypt (Micah 6:4).
-The first time we read about her in the Bible is not long after Moses was born, when his mother had hidden him in a basket on the Nile and Miriam had the courage to speak to Pharaoh’s daughter about it (Exodus 2:1-10).
+The first time we read about her is not long after Moses was born, when his mother had hidden him in a basket on the Nile.
+It was who Miriam had the courage to speak to Pharaoh’s daughter about it (Exodus 2:1-10).

 Following the Exodus, Miriam ran into trouble for criticising Moses and was punished with leprosy for seven days (Numbers 12:1-15).
 She later died and was buried in the desert (Numbers 20:1).